 - Side effects of various medications

-As previously mentioned, women suffering from vaginal atrophy are very likely to experience vaginal dryness, which can in turn result in a variety of specific symptoms such as:
+As previously mentioned, women with vaginal atrophy are very likely to experience vaginal dryness, which can, in turn, result in a variety of specific symptoms such as:

 - Pain during intercourse

 - Shortening and/or tightening of the vaginal canal